CU-DBMI/mends-on-fhir/omop-json/README.md

 ```

 ## MENDS_metadata.json file
 This output file is unique to the MENDS project and is unique to the OMOP CDM.
 The code creates a Context JSON object and currently contains a single "omop_source" key-value pair that holds OMOP CDM metadata from the OMOP-specific cdm_source table.
 The MENDS_metadata.json file has a fixed structure that conforms to rules in the MENDS Whistle transformation rules for a FHIR META resource.
-It is mostly used to help debug different MENDS runs.
+It is  used to help differentiate/debug different MENDS runs.

 Example MENDS_metadata.json file